dart-lang/build/build_web_compilers/README.md

 webdev serve -- '--define=build_web_compilers:ddc=environment={"SOME_VAR":"changed"}'
 ```

-### Configuring the number of compiler processes used

-This package runs multiple compiler processes in order to speed up compilation.

-The amount of parallelism per task can be configured using the environment
-variable `BUILD_MAX_WORKERS_PER_TASK`.

-The "tasks" in this case refer to different types of compilation (ie: different
-compilers).
-There are least 3 different compilers which may be a part of any
-given build - `kernel`, `dartdevc`, and `dart2js`.

 ## Manual Usage

 If you are using a custom build script, you will need to add the following